 Trust me–you don’t want to miss out on the joys of boating around the Adriatic due to seasickness!

-RuMe Bag — Incredibly light and easy to pack, a RuMe bag can serve as a grocery bag, beach bag, laundry bag, or just about anything else.
+Tote Bag — Incredibly light and easy to pack, a tote bag can serve as a grocery bag, beach bag, laundry bag, or just about anything else.
 They’re incredibly handy and we recommend adding one to your packing list for Croatia.
 Ours has been our beach bag while in Croatia for years now!

 Nalgene — You’re definitely going to want to carry water with you as you explore Croatia.
 Cut down on plastic waste and bring a reusable water bottle instead!